-- 1.1 Each year, the IAAF awards a designation referred to as an IAAF Road Race Label to leading Road Races around the World. - 1.2 Races shall be divided into three categories: - Marathons - Half Marathons - Other races included under this category : - Races over "official distances" for which World Records are recognised (see IAAF Rule 261): 10Km - 15Km - 20Km - 25Km - 30Km - 100Km; - "Classical" races" over non-standard distances (i.e. Paris Versailles over 17.6km). - 1.3 There shall be 3 levels of label for each of these categories: - IAAF Gold Label - IAAF Silver Label - IAAF Bronze Label - 1.4 These Regulations may be amended every year by the IAAF.
+- 1.1 Each year, the IAAF awards a designation referred to as an IAAF Road Race Label to leading Road Races around the World. - 1.2 Races shall be divided into three categories: - Marathons - Half Marathons - Other races included under this category: - Races over "official distances" for which World Records are recognised (see IAAF Rule 261): 10Km 15Km 20Km 25Km 30Km 100Km; - "Classical" races" over non-standard distances. - 1.3 There shall be 3 levels of label for each of these categories: - IAAF Gold Label - IAAF Silver Label - IAAF Bronze Label - 1.4 These Regulations may be amended every year by the IAAF.